Google defines bounce rate as:

 “The percentage of visits in which users view only a single page of your site”

 Actually this definition isn’t 100% accurate as you can read at the excellent Analytics Ninja blog – but for the vast majority of us it’s an easy to understand definition of the metric.

-Of course “high” is a relative metric.
-Is 40% too high a bounce rate?
-60%, 70%?
-At what rate do you start to worry and at what rate do you really panic?
+But what is a high bounce rate?
+“High” is a relative metric.
+Is 40% a high bounce rate?
+60%?
+70%?
+At what rate do you start to be concerned and at what rate do you really panic?
 Does bounce rate vary by sector or type of website?

 Even though Google Analytics provides an incredible breadth and depth of data, your site’s bounce rate is displayed on the main overview page.
-It’s one of the top 7 metrics on your standard dashboard and you are left in no doubt that Google considers this an important metric.
+It’s one of the top 7 metrics on your standard dashboard (sessions, users, page views, pages/session, average session duration, bounce rate, % new sessions) and you are left in no doubt that Google considers this an important metric.

 First drill-down a level to analyse the high bounce rate.
 Has something changed?
 Is the high bounce rate linked to a recent event, limited to a specific acquisition channel, to a particular page or to a particular type of device.
-Secondly it is important to look at the bounce rate in the context of other website engagement metrics.
+Also, look at the bounce rate in the context of other website engagement metrics.